 “Likewise,” he retorted.

-Ian repeated the same declaration.
-“And all I’m trying to do is help you.”
+Ian repeated the same words back at her.
+“All I’m trying to do is help you.”

-She rolled her eyes.
-“If you would just sleep, you’d feel better.
+“If you would just sleep, Ian, you would feel better.
 Didn’t you have pleasant dreams last night?”

 Ian shifted his weight onto one foot.
 “Yes, but that’s beside the point.
-You’re trying to make reality go away, but it won’t work.
+What you’re trying to do is make reality go away, but it won’t help.
 Angelle’s not coming back and I have to face it.
-I can’t hide from the real world.”
+I can’t hide from reality.”

 “I know, but…” she stepped toward him.

-His actions just managed to peeve her, and she defiantly took two giant steps forward.
+His insistence only peeved her, and she took two defiant steps forward.

-Circling to the opposite side of the fire he told her, “I’m faster than you are, Queenie.
+Circling to the opposite side of the fire he cautioned, “I’m faster than you are, Queenie.
 You better knock it off or my lips will be on your cheek before you know what hit you.”

-“That’s only because I was being a gentleman,” he contended.
+“That’s only because I was being a gentleman.”

 “Oh, convenient excuse,” she groaned.
-“I’d have beaten you anyway.”
+“I would have beaten you anyway.”